mindsmiths/docs/docs/tutorials/web-interactions/2-adding-armory.md

 In case you choose a different name, make sure to keep it consistent throughout the tutorial.
 :::

-As for the URL, you just use your environment URL (e.g. http://workspace-ms-XXXXXXXXXX.msdev.mindsmiths.io/) with the `XXXXXXXXXX` being the digits you have in your web IDE link.
+As for the URL, you just use your environment URL (e.g. http://workspace-ms-XXXXXXX.msdev.mindsmiths.io/) with the `XXXXXXX` being the digits you have in your web IDE link.
 The URL will automatically be saved in your `.env` file, where you can find it at any moment.

 This is what adding Armory looks like in the Terminal: